Rikol137/to-do-project/README.md

 ## Acknowledgments

-- Thanks to the Microverse team for the motivation and the learning tools
+- Thanks to the Microverse team for the great curriculum.
-- Thanks to the Code Reviewer(s)
+- Thanks to the Code Reviewer(s) for the insightful feedback.
-- And the youtube for research
+- A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
+- Hat tip to anyone whose code was used.

 ## 📝 License

-This project is [MIT](./LICENSE) licensed.
+_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
+You can also use [any other license](https://choosealicense.com/licenses/) if you wish._